HISTORY

 What about the name?
 Is inspired by the legend of Alenkie from the story of The Scarlet Flower (original version of Beauty and the Beast).
 This is a russian story and the name ALENKIE was the name of the flower that Nastenka (main character) saw in her dreams.

-ALENKIE was born at the end of 2019.
-The idea was to create a fashion brand that is truly sustainable and based on working with 100% organic fabrics and recycled materials… and it was totally possible!
+The idea was to create a fashion brand that is truly sustainable and based on working with upcycled vintage goods,100% organic fabrics and recycled materials… and it was totally possible!

 For a more sustainable fashion it is important to end the fast fashion.
 It is unimaginable the exploitation of natural resources that are used for their productions.
 Quantities of clothes are bought by people who do not think about what is behind each garment.
 The concept of "Quality over Quantity" is something that should be present in every aspect of our lives (especially in material things).